NLnetLabs/routinator/doc/manual/source/output-formats.rst

              Add the *metadata* member

     jsonext
-          The list is placed into a JSON object with three members:
+          The list is placed into a JSON object with four members:

             - *roas* contains the validated route origin authorisations,
-            - *routerKeys* contains the validated :ref:`advanced-features:bgpsec` router keys, and
+            - *routerKeys* contains the validated :ref:`advanced-features:bgpsec` router keys,
+            - *aspas* contains the validated :ref:`advanced-features:aspa`
+              objects, and
             - *metadata* contains some information about the validation run itself.

-          All three members are always present, even if :ref:`advanced-features:bgpsec` has not been enabled.
-In this case, *routerKeys* will simply be empty.
+          All four members are always present, even if :ref:`advanced-features:bgpsec` and/or
+          :ref:`advanced-features:aspa` have not been enabled.
+In this case, *routerKeys* and *aspas* will simply be empty.

           The *roas* member contains an array of objects with four elements
           each: